-The women returned home confident and motivated to give back to their communities using the knowledge they'd gained.
-In December of 2021, Laiku and the two other Nepalese women installed 220 Solar Home Lighting Systems with support from Women Light the World in the villages.
+The women returned home confident and motivated to give back using their new skills.
+In December of 2021, Laiku and two Nepalese women installed 220 Solar Home Lighting Systems with support from Women Light the World, the New Zealand High Commission, Mega Bank and Global Environment Facility Small Grants Programme of United Nations Development Programme in the villages.

-Initially, Laiku was hesitant to say yes to the invitation to study in India.
+Initially, Laiku was hesitant about studying in India.
 She wasn't confident that she had what it took to become a solar engineer.
 As with many indigenous communities, it is the men who typically leave the villages to generate income while the women are expected to stay behind to maintain the houses.
 When women receive employable skills, however, they are much more likely to return to their villages to give back to the community, unlike men who tend to take up urban residences once they have left.
-She recalls that it was for her community that she said yes to the once-in-a-lifetime opportunity.
+It was for her community that she decided to say yes.